List of aircraft losses of the Vietnam War

 During the Vietnam War, thousands of U.S. aircraft were lost to antiaircraft artillery (AAA), surface-to-air missiles (SAMs), and fighter interceptors (MiG)s.
 The great majority of U.S. combat losses in all areas of Southeast Asia were to AAA.
-The Royal Australian Air Force also flew combat and airlift missions in South Vietnam, as did the Republic of Vietnam.
+The Royal Australian Air Force also flew combat and airlift missions in South Vietnam, as did the South Vietnamese Republic of Vietnam Air Force (RVNAF).
 Among fixed-wing aircraft, more F-4 Phantoms were lost than any other type in service with any nation.

-The United States lost 578 UAVs (554 over Vietnam and 24 over China).
+The United States lost 578 Ryan Model 147 Unmanned aerial vehicles (UAVs) (554 over Vietnam and 24 over China).
+More than 400 QH-50C/D UAVs were also lost.